nepali-bhasa/nepali-spell/README.md

 ##Todo
+- [x] Calculate EditDistance and generate Candidates
-- [x] Extract vocabulary from corpus
+- [ ] Extract vocabulary from corpus
-- [x] Stemming and Segmentation of words
+- [ ] Stemming and Segmentation of words
-- [x] Create Confusion matrix from corpus
+- [ ] Create Confusion matrix from corpus

 ##License
 It is distributed under [GNU GPL][1].
 A copy of the license is available in the distributed LICENSE file.